-Cancer Research UK are delighted that HMH Civils Ltd have chosen to support them throughout the next year.
-Cancer Research UK’s ground-breaking work has saved millions of lives but we can only do this with the support of the public and companies like HMH Civils Ltd.
+Cancer Research UK are delighted that HMH Civils Ltd has chosen to support them throughout the next year.
+Cancer Research UK’s groundbreaking work has saved millions of lives but we can only do this with the support of the public and companies like HMH Civils Ltd.

 Research is our most powerful weapon against cancer.
 We fund over 4.000 scientists, doctors and nurses across the UK.
 Over 300 of those are in the North East where we fund over £4million on some of the best scientific and clinical research in the North East.

 Breast cancer is the most common type of cancer in the UK, but survival over the last 40 years has nearly doubled.
 Today, 8 in 10 women diagnosed with breast cancer will survive their disease for 10 years or more.
 Cancer Research UK’s research underpins many of today’s treatments and has helped save thousands of lives.

 From studying the biology of breast cancer cells in the lab to leading clinical trials testing cutting-edge treatments, our researchers are working hard to ensure more women survive breast cancer.

 The British Heart Foundation (BHF) is the nation’s heart charity, funding vital research discoveries to beat heartbreak forever.